Lasiodora parahybana: Behaviour

 When threatened, the tarantula will raise its legs in the air, as well as the front of its body, in order to deter predators.
 If the attacker continues to attack, the tarantula will bite.

 The Brazilian salmon pink tarantula is capable of delivering a painful bite.
 They are known to bite only when provoked, and even then, this is a last resort.
-Bites from L. parahybana are mechanically dangerous but not medically significance since fangs, which can be up to an inch long, are capable of penetrating human skin but the venom is weak to humans.
+Bites from L. parahybana are mechanically dangerous but not medically significant since their fangs, which can be up to an inch long, are capable of penetrating human skin but the venom is weak to humans.
 Some sites claim that a bite from a salmon pink is similar to that of a cat.

 However, rather than biting, they choose to flick urticating hairs from a patch on their abdomen; these hairs are covered in barbs which irritate the skin and put off potential predators.
 These hairs are extremely irritating; in the hobby, they are considered to be one of the more painful hair types.